SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-ways-to-keep-track-of-your-time/rule.md

        **(recommended)**
 2. Keep details in OneNote or Notepad++
 3. Jot it down on paper (i.e. a physical diary)
-4. Copy and paste your TFS check ins.
-The comments from these check-ins make great comments for your timesheet entries
+4. Copy and paste your GitHub or Azure DevOps commits.
+The comments from these commits make great comments for your timesheet entries

-**Tip #1:** [SSW TimePRO](http://www.ssw.com.au/ssw/TimePRONET/) automatically pulls TFS check-ins in for you.
+**Tip #1:** [SSW TimePRO](http://www.ssw.com.au/ssw/TimePRONET/) automatically pulls Azure DevOps commits for you.

 **Tip #2:** If you're using Microsoft     [CRM for bookings](/scheduling-do-you-know-how-to-book-developers-for-a-project), you will have an appointment every day in your outlook that you can use to know what client you worked for.